Phelps17/ConnectThem/README.md

 #What's next for ConnectThem
 I would really like to finish the mobile clients (iOS, Android, Windows) for this project to fully demonstrate its capabilities.
 I also had a great game twist in mind but thought of it too late and didn't have time to implement it, but would love to add it in the future.

+---
+*ConnectThem is the project I built for my first Hackathon at UC Berkeley in October 2015*